 - At SCCA, you have many options for treatment, including therapies available only through clinical studies designed specifically for women with advanced breast cancer.

 - Many women who started treatment elsewhere come to SCCA if their disease recurs or spreads, because of our doctors’ expertise and our focus on research into improving outcomes for women with metastatic disease.

 - Your team is here to help you and your family cope with the emotional aspects of your health and treatment.
 We offer resources such as support groups as well as social workers and chaplains specially trained to meet your needs.

 What is metastatic breast cancer?

-Breast cancer cells can travel through the lymph system or through the blood to reach other parts of the body, such as the bones.
+Breast cancer cells can travel through your lymph system or blood to reach other parts of your body, such as your liver, lungs, brain or bones and can form tumors there.
 This is metastatic breast cancer.
-Although tumors appear outside the breast, such as in the liver, lungs, brain, lymph nodes, or bones, these are not new cancers; they are breast cancer.

 - In some women, breast cancer has already metastasized, or spread, by the time she learns she has the disease.
 Doctors sometimes refer to this as de novo metastatic breast cancer.